HexaOneOfficial/HexaOneOfficial/README.md

 ### Hi there 👋

-- the person who is good at hacking stuff and fix REAMDE.md
+- the person who is good at hacking stuff and fixes README's

 list of my top 2 projects